 - The child is fully sedated by a pediatric anesthesiologist (a specialist in pain relief and sedation in children).

-- If laparoscopy will be performed, small instruments and a camera will be inserted through small stab incisions (cuts) into the abdominal cavity.
+- If laparoscopy will be performed, small instruments and a camera will be inserted through small incisions (cuts) into the abdominal cavity.

 - Alternatively, a small incision is made on the right side of the abdomen, and the intestine is pushed back into its normal position.